-The original school building is Victorian but has been modernised in a very attractive and sensitive way, retaining the best of the older features.
+The original school building is Victorian but has been sensitively modernised whilst retaining the best of the older features.
 Our modern hall is large and well equipped and we have an exciting library.
-Our classrooms are bright and spacious, with outdoor classrooms leading from the Year R and Year 1 classrooms.
-These are all equipped with interactive whiteboards and technology.
-We have a dedicated computing suite complete with desktop computers and a selection of Ipads.
+Our classrooms are bright and spacious, with outdoor classrooms leading from the Year R and Year 1 classrooms and a delightful area for learning outside Year 2.
+The classrooms are all equipped with interactive technology for teaching and learning.
+We have a dedicated computing suite complete with desktop computers and a selection of Ipads for class use.
 All of the children are timetabled to use this equipment as part of their learning.

 Our school grounds are very attractive, with a gardening area, wooden sculptures, a tree terrace, woodland walk, a living willow structure, and an environmental garden featuring a pond and other wildlife areas.
-All children have access to the woodland trail and climbing equipment during playtimes.
+All children have access to the woodland trails and climbing equipment during playtimes.
 We have developed an exciting outdoor play area for the youngest children in our Early Years Foundation Stage which is used daily as part of their outside learning environment.
-Year 1 also have a covered area which extends from the classroom to enable the children to learn outside.
+Year 1 also have a covered area which extends from the classroom to enable the children to continue their learning outside.